 It’s a slight faff to set up, but signing up as an Amazon seller will get you a global buying audience.

 Once you’re on the platform, your listings can appear on very popular search terms, particularly if you’re looking to sell an iPhone or other sought after handset.
 The system is not quite as polished as eBay’s but it’s a decent alternative.

-A relatively new service, Facebook’s Marketplace is only available on the mobile app.
-It is a location-based place to buy and sell stuff, including phones.
+A relatively new service, Facebook’s Marketplace is a location-based place to buy and sell stuff, including phones.

 You can post items very easily, almost like a Facebook status in fact, and the system is simple to get the hang of.

 You can set which locations you’d like your items to display, but bear in mind it’s quite like Gumtree in that pick up upon purchase is usually necessary for your buyer.
 And remember to be cautious about who you sell to!

 Now a staple of the British high street, CeX has been about for around ten years and is a good place to sell your phone.
 You can buy or sell devices online, but it’s actually often easiest to sell your phone in store.

 You can swap your old phone for cash or for in store credit, the latter being worth more.
 You can sell online like you might with Music Magpie by sending it off, but you’ll get cold hard cash simply by popping into a store.
 There’s probably one near you.